 And that means it’s up to us — as Christian parents, grandparents or Sunday School teachers — to share the REAL meaning of Easter with our little ones.

-Looking for more Christian Easter ideas for kids?
-Be sure to also check out these posts as well:
+Looking for more Christian, Easter ideas for kids?
+Be sure to check out these posts on other Easter resurrection crafts as well:

 - 10 Christian Easter Crafts for Sunday School and Home

 - Resurrection Rolls Story and Recipe (With printable Bible verses!)